davidlbowman/spotify-pomodoro/CONTRIBUTING.md

 - [Bun](https://bun.sh/) v1.0+
 - A text editor with TypeScript support
-- A Spotify Developer account (for testing)
+- A Spotify Developer account (optional, for music integration)

 ### Setup